Point72/csp/docs/wiki/how-tos/Write-Realtime-Input-Adapters.md

 In the example manager, we spawn a processing thread in the `start()` call.
 This thread runs in a loop until it is shutdown, and will generate random data to tick out to the registered input adapters.
-Data is passed to a given adapter by calling **push_tick**()
+Data is passed to a given adapter by calling `push_tick()`.

 ### PushInputAdapter - **--impl-- runtime**

-Users will need to define PushInputAdapter derived types to represent the individual timeseries adapter *--impl--* objects.
+Users will need to define `PushInputAdapter` derived types to represent the individual timeseries adapter *--impl--* objects.
-Objects should derive from csp.impl.pushadapter.PushInputAdapter.
+Objects should derive from `csp.impl.pushadapter.PushInputAdapter`.

-PushInputAdapter defines a method `push_tick()` which takes the value to feed the input timeseries.
+`PushInputAdapter` defines a method `push_tick()` which takes the value to feed the input timeseries.

 ### PushInputAdapter - **--graph-- time**

-Similar to the stand alone PushInputAdapter described above, we need to define a graph-time construct that represents a PushInputAdapter edge.
+Similar to the stand alone `PushInputAdapter` described above, we need to define a graph-time construct that represents a `PushInputAdapter` edge.
-In order to define this we use py_push_adapter_def again, but this time we pass the adapter manager *--graph--* time type so that it gets constructed properly.
+In order to define this we use `py_push_adapter_def` again, but this time we pass the adapter manager *--graph--* time type so that it gets constructed properly.
-When the PushInputAdapter instance is created it will also receive an instance of the adapter manager *--impl–-*, which it can then self-register on/
+When the `PushInputAdapter` instance is created it will also receive an instance of the adapter manager *--impl–-*, which it can then self-register on.

 ```python
 def py_push_adapter_def (name, adapterimpl, out_type, manager_type=None, memoize=True, force_memoize=False, **kwargs):